blueskychan-dev/FuckedUP/README.md

 FuckedUP is software that allows you to BSOD windows without admin Which is very helpful for Windows YTPMVs/Crazy Error/Development/Testing and more!

+FuckedUP will work perfectly in Windows 8 or higher!

 * How FuckedUP Work?

 FuckedUP will use ntdll.dll to crash windows without admins!